-“We believe that myalgic encephalopathy (M.E.) should not be dismissed by neurology, and that neurologists have a key role to play in diagnosis and management, but we also believe that the cause of symptoms may stem from other systems in the body…”
+The ME Association position is that myalgic encephalopathy – meaning problems with muscles (myalgia) and with brain function (encephalopathy) is the most suitable name for the disease at this time.
+We believe that it should not be dismissed by neurology, and that neurologists have a key role to play in diagnosis and management, but we also believe that the cause of symptoms may stem from other systems in the body.

 The ME Association telephone helpline – ME Connect – is available every day of the year, during the hours of 10am-12noon, 2pm-4pm and 7pm-9pm.
 Please phone: 0344 576 5326 if you have any questions or would simply like to talk to someone who is there to listen.